Skip to content

 sunrise yangshuo

-There are many other places to photograph that are very famous such as the TV tower in Yangshuo (from where you can have a panoramic view of the city), the Moon hill, the rock called Elephant Rock, and the Flute Cave.
-I don’t mention them in this article because they are very popular but honestly are not that great especially compared to the places I wrote about.
+There are many other famous places to photograph, such as the TV tower in Yangshuo (from where you can have a panoramic view of the city), Moon Hill, Elephant Rock, and the Flute Cave.
+I won’t mention them in this article because they are very popular but not great, especially compared to the places I wrote about.

-If you have a drone you will have many more options to take unique pictures, especially in Yangshuo.
-Here you can find more info about international drone regulations.
+With a drone, you will have many more options to take unique pictures, especially in Yangshuo.
+Here, you can find more info about international drone regulations.

 sunrise village yangshuo